symfony-cmf/symfony-cmf-docs/bundles/phpcr_odm/fixtures_initializers.rst

 Fixtures work the same way they work for Doctrine ORM.
 You write fixture classes implementing ``Doctrine\Common\DataFixtures\FixtureInterface``.
-If you place them in ``<Bundle>\DataFixtures\PHPCR``, they will be auto detected if you specify no path to the fixture loading command.
+If you place them in ``<Bundle>\DataFixtures\PHPCR``, they will be auto detected if you don't specify a path in the command.

 A simple example fixture class looks like this::